HuntDask/Final-Project/README.md

 ### End of Segment 1

+## Code for our analysis using Pandas through Jupyter Notebook
+Here, our code() is created from our datasets that have been created to analyze the Toronto Raptors team.
+For our analysis, we are

 ## Making Our Code with Pandas through Jupyter Notebook steps

-1. We import the file paths from our Toronot Raptors Analysis using
+1. We import the file paths from our Toronto Raptors Analysis using file_path to load our regular and playoff data.
+2.